CyR1en/Voxx/Docs/Final.md

 }
 ```

-However, before we dive down on how Voxx-server is using these events, we first need a few objects that would help us.
+However, before we dive on how Voxx-server is using these events, we first need a few objects that would help us.
 Let’s start with the `UserRegistry`.

 ##### User Registry

 The user registry contains a concurrent hashmap (ConcurrentHashMap<String, User>) that stores the user object using the username as a key.
 Since we don’t want to immediately register clients as a user, this class is not used until the socket client successfully sends a [Register User Request](#register-user).
 The main purpose of this class is to contain registered users and will be used to later for when a client sends a [Get Users](#getting-user-list).
-To handle these request we heed a handler and we’ll call this `ProtocolHandler`
+To handle these requests, we heed a handler and we’ll call this `ProtocolHandler`

 ##### ProtocolHandler

 The protocol handler contains an inner class called `RequestParser` that parses incoming message.
-This parser will try to parse the message as Json object and see if it would throw a JSONException, indicating that the message does not have a Json syntax.
+This parser will try to parse the message as a Json object and see if it would throw a JSONException, indicating that the message does not have a Json syntax.
 If it is, this parser will then look at the json attribute called “request-id” and find a matching ID that exist in the `RequestEnum` and reflectively construct and return that `Request`.

 The ProtocolHandler also consist a function called `handleOnMessage(ClientMessageEvent event)` that would be called inside the event listener that we have above.
-With the request parser this is what that function looks like:
+With the request parser, this is what that function looks like:

 ```java
 public void handOnMessage(ClientMessageEvent event) {